vectordotdev/content-old/posts/promql-guide.md

 # PromQL for Humans

 PromQL is a built in query-language made for Prometheus.
-Here at Timber, [we've found Prometheus to be awesome](https://timber.io/blog/prometheus-the-good-the-bad-and-the-ugly/), but PromQL difficult to wrap our head around.
+Here at Timber [we've found Prometheus to be awesome](https://timber.io/blog/prometheus-the-good-the-bad-and-the-ugly/) but PromQL difficult to wrap our head around.
 This is our attempt to change that.

 ## Basics